Between Lake and Peaks

 4. Lakeside Promenade at Night

-When the city lights reflect on the water, the lakeside promenade takes on a special kind of magic.
-Photographers love the shimmering reflections paired with clear views of the Grand Hotel.
+When the city lights sparkle in the water, the lakeside promenade has a magic all of its own.
+Photographers love the reflections and the clear view of the Grand Hotel.

 5. Lake Zell from Above